Wuyinshi0104/Wuyinshi0104.github.io/works-1/index.md

 I am currently engaged in research and development in the field of precision semiconductor equipment engineering.

-Based in Longgang District, Shenzhen, China, I am involved in the development and optimization of advanced semiconductor manufacturing equipment, focusing on improving precision, stability, and production efficiency.
+I am involved in the development and optimization of advanced semiconductor manufacturing equipment, focusing on improving precision, stability, and production efficiency.

 My work includes:
 - Design and development of precision semiconductor equipment systems